Channels with Markov Synchronization Errors: Information Stability and Capacity Bounds: Preliminaries

 \section{Preliminaries}

-A mathematical model of a physical channel is defined by conditional distributions $W(y|x)$ for all $x\in \mX, y\in\mY$, which means that if a symbol $x\in\mX$ is input, output $y\in\mY$ is observed with probability\footnote{This is valid only for a countable $\mY$; for uncountable case, there should be output PDFs instead; in this paper uncountable $\mY$ are not considered.} $W(y|x)$.
+A mathematical model of a physical channel is defined by conditional distributions $W(y|x)$ for all $x\in \mX, y\in\mY$, which means that if a symbol $x\in\mX$ is input, output $y\in\mY$ is observed with probability\footnote{This is valid only for a countable $\mY$; for the uncountable case, there should be output PDFs instead; in this paper we consider finite $\mX$ and countable $\mY$.} $W(y|x)$.
 The fact that $W$ is a channel with the input set $\mX$, and the output set $\mY$ will be denoted by $W:\mX\tosq\mY$.
 Shannon's theorem \cite{shannon48mathematical} considers a memoryless channel $W:\mX\tosq\mY$ that is used $n$ times independently.
-The equivalent channel that transmits $n$ symbols simultaneously is the channel $W^n:\mX^n\tosq\mY^n$, where the conditional probabilities are given by $W^n(y_1^n|x_1^n)=\prod_{i=1}^n W(y_i|x_i)$, with the use of the vector notation $a_b^c=(a_b,a_{b+1},\dots,a_c)$.
+The equivalent channel that transmits $n$ symbols simultaneously is the channel $W^n:\mX^n\tosq\mY^n$, where the conditional probabilities are given by $W^n(y_1^n|x_1^n)=\prod_{i=1}^n W(y_i|x_i)$.

 In this paper, our focus is on channels with synchronization errors, modeled as insertions, deletions, and channel errors.
-As an example, consider an insertion channel $V_n$ with $n$ input symbols $x\in\mX^n$.
-In general, for each input \emph{symbol} $x_i\in\mX$, an output \emph{vector} $y_i$ over $\mX$ of length $\geq 1$ is produced.
-In contrast with the channel $W^n$, the resulting output of $V_n$ is a concatenation of output vectors, but not the vector $y_1^n$ of output vectors.
-For example, if input bits are $(1,0,0)$ and the corresponding outputs for each bit are $(1,0)$, $(0)$ and $(1,0)$, then the overall channel output would be $(1,0,0,1,0)$, not $((1,0), (0), (1,0))$.
+As an example, consider an insertion channel $V_n$ with $n$ input symbols $x_1^n\in\mX^n$.
+In general, for each input \emph{symbol} $x_i\in\mX$, an output \emph{vector} $\vc{y}_i$ over $\mX$ of length $\geq 1$ is produced.
+In contrast with the channel $W^n$, the resulting output of $V_n$ is a concatenation of output vectors, but not the vector $\vc{y}_1^n$ of output vectors.
+For example, if the input bits are $(1,0,0)$ and the corresponding outputs for each bit are $(1,0)$, $(0)$ and $(1,0)$, then the overall channel output would be $(1,0,0,1,0)$, not $((1,0), (0), (1,0))$.